oldtownmedia/otm-development-standards/PHP.md

 ?>
 ```

-Always use braces on `if` statements.
-This helps isolate issues related to non-wrapped statements running double lines of code.
+Always use braces on `if/else` statements.
+This helps isolate issues related to non-wrapped statements running the wrong line of code.

 **Avoid:**